fernandosanchezjr/tasmotaminder/README.md

   # the coffeemaker will forget about the coffee cycle if powered off for a few seconds
   resetDurationSeconds: 300
   powerTimer:
-    # device consumes 1 Watt or more
+    # device consumes more than 1 Watt
     power: 1
     # let the device run for 3600 seconds
     runtimeSeconds: 3600